-Please see the table on the next page for a list of what dental services are covered.
+Please see the table below for what dental services are covered.

 All covered services are free.
 These are covered as long as your provider says you need the services.
 Look at the "Service" column to see how many times you can get each service for free Look At the "In-network services" and "Out-of-network services" columns to see if you need to get a referral or preapproval for the service.
 If you see an in the benefit charts, this means a service may be covered beyond the limits listed for members under 21, if medically necessary and appropriate.
-Please see pages 67-70 to learn more.
+Please see pages 68-70 to learn more.